TURF TYPE TALL FESCUE

 - Do not apply this product through any type of irrigation system.

-- PROGRASS SC application is most effective on healthy, vigorously growing turf.
+- PROGRASS SC Herbicide application is most effective on healthy, vigorously growing turf.

-- PROGRASS SC may be applied to homeowner lawns by licensed or certified applicators.
-PROGRASS SC is not intended for use by home-owners.
+- PROGRASS SC Herbicide may be applied to residential lawns by licensed or certified applicators.
+PROGRASS SC Herbicide is not intended for use by home-owners.

-- Overseeding is recommended in conjunction with PROGRASS SC applications to achieve conversion to desired turfgrass species and to avoid stand thinning due to annual bluegrass loss.
+- Overseeding is directed in conjunction with PROGRASS SC Herbicide applications to achieve conversion to desired turfgrass species and to avoid stand thinning due to annual bluegrass loss.

-- When overseeding, use the rate of PROGRASS SC recommended for the overseeded species.
-In mixed stands of established turfgrasses, use the rate recommended for the least tolerant species.
+- When overseeding, use the rate of PROGRASS SC Herbicide specified for the overseeded species.
+In mixed stands of established turfgrasses, use the rate specified for the least tolerant species.

-- PROGRASS SC application is recommended for golf course fairways, roughs, and tees but at fairway-height only.
+- PROGRASS SC Herbicide application is specified for golf course fairways, roughs, and tees but at fairway-height only.
 Do not apply to putting greens.

 SPRAY EQUIPMENT, APPLICATION, AND PRECAUTIONS